Batalhoti/QuattroBox/README.md

 ### v1.2.1 - 05-28-2025

 * Support for mounting on the top of the printer with options for Monolith panel and Voron standard

+### v1.2.2 - 06-22-2025

+* Assembly manual added to support the build process

+* Updated buttons to avoid sharp edges on internal parts, improving fit and finish

+* Extruder updated with improved switch mounts for better triggering

+* Fixed incorrect label on the `Rear Left Top` part of the enclosure

+* Encoder adjusted to add more spring tension and tolerance, reducing print errors

+* Updated LED logo mount with a clear indicator for LED cable exit position

+* Revised cable channel for the LED logo wiring inside the box

+* Latch updated to use a 623 bearing for smoother operation

+* Added `axle_depth_tool` to assist with assembling the Filamentalis axle

+* Added `calibration_tool.stl` for tuning hole diameters and fits

+* Added `MR85 Insert` tool to help insert the MR85 bearing into the extruder

+* Updated `PTFE_Tools` for more precise PTFE tube cutting